bmuschko/gradle-clover-plugin/README.md

 * `includeTasks`: A list of task names, allows to explicitly specify which test tasks should be introspected and used to gather coverage information - useful if there are more than one `Test` tasks in a project.
 * `excludeTasks`: A list of task names, allows to exclude test tasks from introspection and gathering coverage information - useful if there are more than one `Test` tasks in a project.
 * `instrumentLambda`: Controls which lambda types to instrument.
 [Expression lambdas may cause instrumentation to crash](https://confluence.atlassian.com/cloverkb/java-8-code-instrumented-by-clover-fails-to-compile-442270815.html).
+* `useClover3`: Controls the selection of the Clover 3 compatible Ant task resource file when the Clover dependency does not have a versioned artifact.
+Normally the correct value is determined by inspecting the version of the dependency artifact.

 Within `clover` you can define [coverage contexts](http://confluence.atlassian.com/display/CLOVER/Using+Coverage+Contexts) in a closure named `contexts`.
 There are two types of coverage contexts: statement contexts and method contexts.
 You can